1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 GM Denning Denair bus (1980 version), Katamatite, Victoria, 1981

-For a full story on the life of Alan Denning, please visit the Bus and Coach Society of Victoria’s web site at bcsv.org.au and click on ‘Buses over the years’.
+For full stories on the life of Alan Denning and A.B Denning company, please visit the Bus and Coach Society of Victoria’s web site at bcsv.org.au and click on ‘Buses over the years’ and also the Queensland Omnibus and Coach Society’s web site at www.qocs.org.au and click on History > Body builders > 'A.B.
+Denning and Co.'